TeaEngineering/aiokdb/README.md

 [qPython](https://github.com/exxeleron/qPython) is a widely used library for this task and it maps objects to Pandas Dataframes which might be more suitable for the majority of applications.

-This library takes a different approach and aims to replicate the use of using the KDB C-library functions.
+This library takes a different approach and aims to replicate using the KDB C-library functions.
 It was built working from the publically documented [Serialization Examples](https://code.kx.com/q/kb/serialization/) and [C API for kdb+](https://code.kx.com/q/wp/capi/) pages.
 Users might also need to be familiar with [k.h](https://github.com/KxSystems/ffi/blob/master/include/k.h).

 A simple example: